 Special topics seminars may be offered on occasion that would fall under the Applications (CSC 381 ), Systems (CSC 382 ), Theory (CSC 383 ) or Other (CSC 384 ) category of electives.
-Independent studies (CSC 395 or CSC 495 ) may be applied to the major with approval of the department chair.
+These courses are eligibile electives in the major or minor.

 Graduate Studies in Computer Science